 (d) Environmental.
 The Company is currently conducting an environmental cleanup at a formerly owned facility in South Brunswick, New Jersey pursuant to the New Jersey Industrial Site Recovery Act.
 Sealy and one of its subsidiaries are parties to an Administrative Consent Order issued by the New Jersey Department of Environmental Protection.
 Pursuant to that order, Sealy and its subsidiary agreed to conduct soil and groundwater remediation at the property.
 The Company does not believe that its manufacturing processes were the source of contamination.
 The Company sold the property in 1997.
 The Company retained primary responsibility for the required remediation.
 Previously, the Company removed and disposed of contaminated soil from the site with the New Jersey Department of Environmental Protection approval, and the Company has installed a groundwater remediation system on the site.
-During 2005, with the approval of the New Jersey Department of Environmental Protection, the Company removed and disposed of sediment in Oakeys Brook adjoining the site.
-The Company continues to monitor ground water at the site.
+During 2005, with the approval of the New Jersey Department of Environmental Protection, the Company continues to monitor ground water at the site.
 During 2012, with the approval of the New Jersey Department of Environmental Protection, the Company commenced the removal and disposal of additional contaminated soil from the site.
 The Company has recorded a reserve as a component of other accrued expenses and other noncurrent liabilities in the accompanying Consolidated Balance Sheets as of December 31, 2013 for \$2.7 million associated with this remediation project.

 The Company has also undertaken a remediation of soil and groundwater contamination at an inactive facility located in Oakville, Connecticut.
 Although the Company is conducting the remediation voluntarily, it obtained Connecticut Department of Energy and Environmental Protection ("DEEP") approval of the remediation plan.
 The Company believes that it has essentially completed its remediation of the site.
 In 2012, the Company submitted separate closure reports to the Connecticut DEEP for the lower portion of the site and the upper portion of the site.
-The Connecticut DEEP approved the Company's closure report for the upper portion of the site and also gave conditional approval to the Company's closure report for the lower portion of the site to demonstrate compliance with applicable standards.
+The Connecticut DEEP approved the Company's closure report for the upper portion of the site and also gave conditional approval to the Company's closure report for the lower portion of the site.
+The conditional approval for the lower portion closure requires the Company to perform additional water monitoring on the lower portion of the site to demonstrate compliance with applicable standards.
 The Company has performed that monitoring and submitted a closure report for the lower parcel to the Connecticut DEEP.
 The Company has recorded a liability of approximately \$0.1 million associated with the completion of the closure of its remediation efforts at the site.
 The Company believes the contamination is attributable to the manufacturing operations of previous, unrelated, unaffiliated occupants of the facility.